 Whenever you are looking to book a partner flight, you’ll need to go to the the partner’s website first to check availability.
+You don’t have to do this, but it can save you time if there’s no award availability on the partners website.
 In this case, we are looking to book an American Airlines flight on British Airways’ website using Avios points.
 The BA site can be buggy fo sho, and even though you can book AA flights on BA’s website, it’s best not to search blindly.
 There will often be times when BA’s site doesn’t show all of American’s availability.
 I always choose to check the American Airlines website first.
 When you are at AA.com, you are looking for “MileSaver Awards”; these are the award flights available to be book on the British Airways site.

 For example: I’m needing to fly from DFW to NY next month.
 And I want to use my Avios miles because it’s often the cheapest domestic award ticket.
 Here’s what I found on the American Airlines site:

 As you can see, there are many MileSaver options to choose from.
 Yippee.
 After selecting the appropriate date, I continued so I could pick out a specific flight that worked for me and to see the flight number.

 Alright.
 So now we see that there are American AAdvantage MileSavers flights available, and we know the flight number of the flights that we want.
 Now it’s time to hop on over to the British Airways website.
 Open up another tab or browser so you can keep your AA flight info handy.
 Also, keep in mind how many AAdvantage miles it will cost, so you can cost compare with Avios.
 In this case it’s 12,500 one way, or 25,000 roundtrip.

 Step 2- Working it out on the BA website